-Why would our organization want this?
+Why would an organization want innovation?

 Interactive workshops from one day to multi-month explorations…